bobl3394/insar-decorrelation-simulator/README.md

 <img src="docs/distribution.jpg" width="400">

 ## Temporal Decorrelation
+Simulates temporal changes with the following assumptions:
-Simulates temporal change as a Gaussian-distributed random shift in position.
+- motion is modelled as a random shift in position with a zero-mean Gaussian distribution;
+- the dielectric properties are assumed to remain constant over time

+<img src="docs/elemscatts.jpg" width="400">

 The simulated coherence values are compared against the temporal decorrelation model of `Zebker and Villasenor (1992)`.

-<img src="docs/elemscatts.jpg" width="400">

 <img src="docs/gtemp.jpg" width="400">